Harvard-ATG/takeasweater-server/README.md

 # takeasweater-server

-Server side of the Take-A-Sweater application, a service that provides weather data and clothing recommendations based on current and forecasted conditions.
+Server side of the Take-A-Sweater application, a service that provides weather data and predictions based on current and forecasted conditions.

 ## Overview